heliomar-pena/nsfw-proxy/README.md

 mitmdump -s ./nsfw.py --set command="bonk <dir>" --set level=0.1
 ```

+If you have installed it using virtual envs (venv), your mitmdump binary would be on the virtual env bin folder

 And here is are we doing splitted for explanation:

 - `mitmdump`: Calling mitmdump command which starts an HTTP proxy server and allow us to use a python script to interact with him.